 Note that the Aladin apertures are semi-transparent.
 If you want to

-adjust the transparency, then under the Edit menu/User prefererences,
+adjust the transparency, then under each exposure in the Aladin Tree,

 In the APT window are controls for what is shown in the Aladin display.